-3) Documentation and item inventories are a must-have
+3) Documentation and item inventories are must-haves.

 When speaking with your agent about a scheduled personal property endorsement, we will ask you for important details about the item(s) you are scheduling.
 It helps to get an appraisal or have an original receipt.
-For jewelry, such as engagement rings and wedding bands, we will ask specifics about carat weight, cut color, clarity, identifying marks.
+For jewelry, such as engagement rings and wedding bands, we will ask specifics about carat weight, cut color, clarity, and identifying marks.

 We also recommend keeping an inventory of your home/valuable items for the unfortunate instance that you need to report a claim.
-An inventory is helpful for all items within the home, but especially for the valuable items you may have.
+An inventory is helpful for all items within the home, but especially for insuring valuable items you may have.
 Include detailed item descriptions and any existing documentation – invoices, appraisals, certificates, etc. Learn more about creating a home inventory here.

 Make sure to check with your agent so you fully understand the coverage being added to your policy.
 Is there a separate deductible?
-What is the replacement value of my item?
+What is the replacement value of your item?
 What repairs are covered?
 Scheduled endorsements often include theft, damage, loss and disappearance, but not wear and tear.

-5) Revisit your insurance needs regularly
+5) Revisit your insurance needs regularly.

 Personal insurance shouldn’t be set it and forget it!
-It is a good practice to review your personal insurance needs annually, to make sure your coverage is still appropriate for your current lifestyle.
-Major milestones are also a good time to reach out to your agent to evaluate your needs – marriage, divorce, the birth of a child, purchasing a new home, renovating your existing home, purchasing expensive items – all may signal a time when your personal insurance needs may change.
+It is a good practice to review your personal insurance needs annually to make sure your coverage is still appropriate for your current lifestyle.
+Major milestones are also a good time to reach out to your agent to evaluate your needs.
+Marriage, divorce, the birth of a child, purchasing a new home, renovating your existing home, purchasing expensive items — all may signal a time when your personal insurance needs may change.

 A scheduled personal property endorsement is not something that everyone talks about, but we at Walsh Duffield can help you determine if it would be a good fit for you.
-Contact me today to review your coverage and evaluate your personal exposures.
+Contact us today to review your coverage and evaluate your personal exposures.